0 0

 Or you can just copy and share this url

-The rules: no kissing on the mouth, no staying the night, no telling anyone, and above all… No falling in love.
+The rules: no kissing on the mouth, no staying the night, no telling anyone and above all…no falling in love.

-Football has been good to Drew.
-It’s given him recognition, two National Championships, and the Heisman.
+Football has been good to Drew—two National Championships and the Heisman.
 But what he really craves is sexy yet prickly Anna Jones.
-Her cutting humor and blatant disregard for his fame turns him on like nothing else.
+Her cutting humor and blatant disregard for his fame turn him on like nothing else.
 But there’s one problem: she’s shut him down.
 Completely.

-That is until a chance encounter leads to the hottest sex of their lives, along with the possibility of something great.
-Unfortunately, Anna wants it to remain a hook up.
-Now it’s up to Drew to tempt her with more: more sex, more satisfaction, more time with him.
-Until she’s truly hooked.
+That is…until a chance encounter leads to the hottest sex of their lives.
+Anna wants it to remain a hook up, but Drew sees the possibility of something great.
+Now it’s up to him to persuade her.
 It’s a good thing Drew knows all about winning.
+As the saying goes, All’s fair in love and football… Game on.

 BOOK REVIEW: The Hook Up